Bearded seal: Reproduction and lifecycle

 Bearded seals give birth in the spring.
 In the Canadian Arctic, seal pupping occurs in May.
 In Svalbard, bearded seals reach sexual maturity at 5 or 6 years of age.
 Further south, in Alaska, most pups are born in late April.
 Pups are born on small drifting ice floes in shallow waters, usually weighing around 30–40 kg.
 They enter the water only hours after they are born, and quickly become proficient divers.
 Mothers care for the pups for 18–24 days, during which time the pups grow at an average rate of 3.3 kg per day.
 During this time, pups consume an average of 8 L of milk a day.
 By the time they are weaned, the pups have grown to about 100 kg.

 Just before the pups are weaned, a new mating cycle takes place.
 Females ovulate at the end of their lactation period, but remain close to their pups, ready to defend them if necessary.
 During the mating season, male seals will "sing", emitting a long-drawn-out warbling note that ends in a sort of moan or sigh.
 This sound may attract females, or may be used by the males to proclaim their territory or their readiness for breeding.
 Males occupy the same areas from one year to the next.

 Like many Arctic mammals, bearded seals employ a reproductive strategy known as delayed implantation.
 This means that the blastocyst is not implanted for two months after fertilization, most often becoming implanted in July.
 Thus, the seal's total gestation period is around eleven months, though its active gestation period is nine months.

-Natural predators of the bearded seal include polar bears, who rely on these seals as a major food source.
-Killer whales also prey on these seals, sometimes overturning ice floes to reach them.
-Walruses also eat these seals, mainly pups, but such predation is rare.

 Bearded seals are believed to live up to 31 years.